threedi/Obstacle-Sampler-Aggregator/README.md

 # Linear Obstacle Sampler & Aggregator
 A command-line tool to split linear obstacles in small even parts, sample the ground elevation of the DEM and aggregate obstacle lines with similar crest levels.

-## Assumptations
+## Assumptions
 * The obstacles are split in even parts of 20 m.
 * For every vertice on the line a 20 m long perpendicular line is created to each side of the obstacle with a resolution of 1m (a vertice atleast every 1m).
 The DEM is sampled along this line.
 * The 95th percentile value of the sampled raster value is added as crest level.
 * The user has control over which DEM values to filter out.
 For instance NoData values, but also burned values in the raster that are not representative of actual heights.
 * The user has control over the aggregation threshold of neighbouring obstacles.
 If 0.1 m is set, crest level values within a margin of -0.1 and +0.1 are considered similar.
-* After aggregation of lines, the mean value of all aggregated crest levels is added as the crest level for the aggregated line.
+* After the aggregation of lines, the mean value of all aggregated crest levels is added as the crest level for the aggregated line.

 ## Output
 A geopackage containing: